wulffern/tt06-sar/docs/info.md

 ua[0].
 If you want to measure the offset and noise of the ADC then connect ua[1] to ua[0] and provide 0.9 V to both.

+A common mode of 0 V won't work.
+The comparator will not make a decision in time, and the asynchronous clock generation loop will be to slow, probably.

 Apply a 4 MHz clock to clk.
 Typical corner should be able to run faster.